 Conferences hold articles.
 They are represented in the protocol as a data type called Conference.
 Each conference has a creator, the person who created the conference, and a supervisor, a conference whose members can modify the conference.
 If the supervisor is a person, the members of that person's mailbox are supervisors, which in most cases is only that person.
 Persons are a special case: in addition to those who are supervisors for a certain person because of the supervisor field, the person is always a supervisor of himself.
-There is one exception to this special case: the person cannot use set-supervisor (see Section 4.19 [set-supervisor], page 53) to change who is his supervisor.
+There is one exception to this special case: the person cannot use set-supervisor (see Section 4.19 [set-supervisor], page 59) to change who is his supervisor.

 We have also introduced a type called UConference (pronounced micro-conf-stat) which holds a subset of the information contained in the full Conference type.
-Use the UConference type whenever possible since it places a much smaller load on the LysKOM server rd-prot The conference is protected from reading by non-members.
-Persons become members by having one of the existing members or supervisors add him or her to the conference.
-This restriction is enforced by the server.
+Use the UConference type whenever possible since it places a much smaller load on the LysKOM server.